0mnichan/OASYS/README.md

 # OASYS - Optimal Attendance SYStem
 <sub> only for srm ramapuram student accounts</sub>

+This is a personal project and is not endorsed by any entity in any shape or form.

 laziness takes you places, but not to college, so check with OASYS if you can take a day off.

 lowk built on vibes so cant vouch for anything, but it works.